 Two bicycles were laying on the Moscow-Pullman bike path near Sunshine Road.
 I was worried.
 A black mountain bike, it seemed, had collided with a blue road bike and the two had fallen in a scene of violence.
 Wheels cranked in odd directions.
 Seats twisted toward the ground.
 There’s something tragic about the sight of a bicycle mangled on asphalt.
 As I rounded the corner, I saw the bikes belonged to a couple.
 It had been no wreck; the bikes had been placed there on purpose.
 The couple sat on a cedar bench bolted to the edge of the path, knees bent toward one another.
 Their helmeted heads touched.
 Their shoulders seemed welded together.
 They were squinting at something plucked from the natural world, something green–a blade of grass, maybe, or a flower.
 As I passed, they looked up and nodded, as if acknowledging my humanity.

 Political news has overwhelmed the week.
-I cherish these small and unexpected moments.
+I cherish these small, lovely moments.

 In 1768, Captain James Cook made the most important scientific voyage of the eighteenth century.
 He was not alone: scores of explorers like Cook, travelling in the name of science, brought new worlds and new peoples within the horizon of European knowledge for the first time.
 Their discoveries changed the course of science.
 Old scientific disciplines, such as astronomy and botany, were transformed; new ones, like craniology and comparative anatomy, were brought into being.
 Scientific disciplines, in turn, pushed literature of the period towards new subjects, forms and styles.
 Works as diverse as Mary Shelley’s Frankenstein and Wordsworth’s Excursion responded to the explorers’ and scientists’ latest discoveries.
 This wide-ranging and well-illustrated study shows how literary Romanticism arose partly in response to science’s appropriation of explorers’ encounters with foreign people and places and how it, in turn, changed the profile of science and exploration.
 This book, co-written with Tim Fulford and Peter J. Kitson and published by Cambridge University Press, looks at the intricate network of forces that shaped literature and science in the eighteenth and nineteenth centuries.